Bedtime Stories (album): Title and artwork

-Madonna's appearance on the cover for Bedtime Stories was compared to that of actress Jean Harlow (picture).
+Madonna's appearance on the cover for Bedtime Stories was compared to that of actress Jean Harlow (pictured).

-The album takes its title after the Björk-penned "Bedtime Story".
+The album takes its title from the Björk-penned "Bedtime Story".
 The singer chose this title because she thought of "the songs [on the album] as bedtime stories, like a tale, a story to tell".
-Academic Georges Claude Guilbert, author of Madonna As Postmodern Myth, saw the title as a pun, and felt that the singer was referring to "(possible erotic) stories told at bedtime (in bed).
+Academic Georges Claude Guilbert, author of Madonna As Postmodern Myth, saw the title as a pun, and felt Madonna was referring to "(possible erotic) stories told at bedtime (in bed).
 In a way [the album] is really a book of stories you can tell your kids at bedtime [...] sexuality explained to children".
-Due to fear of backlash, Madonna hesitated and considered changing it.
+Fearing backlash, Madonna hesitated and considered changing it.
 She feared the public would "see innuendo and artifice where none was intended, [imagine it meant] songs for before you have sex".
-Eventually she gave up on the idea and thought, "fuck it, it's a beautiful title”.
+Eventually she gave up on the idea and thought, "fuck it, it's a beautiful title".

-The artwork for Bedtime Stories was shot by French photographer Patrick Demarchelier, under the artistic direction of Baron & Baron Inc. —consisting of Fabien Baron and photographer Patrick Lee; Sam McKnight was in charge of styling.
+The artwork for Bedtime Stories was shot by French photographer Patrick Demarchelier, under the artistic direction of Baron & Baron Inc., consisting of Fabien Baron and photographer Patrick Lee; Sam McKnight was in charge of styling.
 Sessions took place at the Eden Roc Miami Beach Hotel in August 1994.
-McKnight recalled that it was a very "low-key" photoshoot, with an entourage of less than 50 people.
-As it took place on the singer's birthday, it wrapped up fast so she could attend her party afterwards.
+McKnight recalled that it was a very "low-key" photo shoot, with an entourage of less than 50 people.
+As it took place on Madonna's birthday, it wrapped up fast so she could attend her party afterward.
 The cover depicts her dressed in a "frothy" white negligee, with makeup "designed to flatter", as noted by the staff of Marie Claire; her hair is tousled, and she has a nose ring on.
-According to The Advertisers Anna Vlach, the singer's look was based on American actress Jean Harlow.
+According to The Advertisers Anna Vlach, her look was based on American actress Jean Harlow.
 British journalist Paul Du Noyer gave a detailed description of Madonna's appearance for the album: